 Credit: Masseria Calderisi

 With charming seaside towns (still rich in history), olive groves and some of the bluest waters where the Adriatic and Ionian Seas seem to meet, Puglia is a sweet spot in Italy where all of your worries will wash away.
 It’s where a slower, simpler pace of life exists.
 The freshest seafood is served with ocean views, the locals are passionate about where they live and the ocean is as clear as can be.
 Puglia Itinerary

 The best way to explore Puglia is a road trip down the coast.
 Depending on how many different towns and areas you want to explore throughout the region, a road trip can be planned anywhere from four days to three weeks.
-Fly into the Bari airport, rent a car, let go of any and all expectations and get ready for sun-kissed days in paradise.
+Fly into the Bari airport, rent a car, let go of any and all expectations and get ready for sun-kissed days in paradise.Ā

 Masseria Calderisi—a 17th century farmhouse turned into a luxurious boutique hotel—is a destination not to miss.
 Just from looking at their website, you can feel the magic this hotel offers.
 About an hour drive south from the airport, located in the town of Savelletri di Fasano, Masseria Calderisi sits among 24 acres of olive groves and farmland.
 Among the picturesque pool, beach club, extraordinary on-site restaurant, airy rooms with private patios and a charming spa, it’s the epitome of a hotel you can only dream about staying at in Italy.

-With only 24 rooms, it’s quaint enough for guests to receive top-notch service and elegant enough without being too intimidating or posh.
-Puglia Itinerary
+Credit: Masseria Calderisi